Maintenance Tips for the End of Summer

 - Get control of gutters and downspouts.
 Clogs in gutters and downspouts can cause the roof to leak, which can lead to a host of other problems.
 It’s a slippery slope from clogged gutters to water damage in your home!

 - Look over your siding.
 You’ll want to look for any areas on vinyl siding that are buckled or warped.
 If you have wood siding, look for curling, splitting or cracking.
-Should you find an issue, you’ll definitely want it taken care of before the weather gets cold!
+Should you find an issue, you’ll definitely want it taken care of before the weather gets cold as you don’t want this to cause a problem during the winter.
+Checking over the state of your siding may be something that should be done at the start of summer, just in case it needs replacing.
+Something similar to this Hardie Board siding guide can help you to find the perfect siding for your home, and especially in time for the cold weather.

 - Inspect your insulation.
 The most important area to check is your attic.
 You should have the highest concentration of insulation here.
 See if there are any gaps that need to be filled.
 You don’t need to check the insulation in your walls unless you notice heating issues.